Qatar–Turkey relations: 2017 Qatari diplomatic crisis

 Turkey supported Qatar in its diplomatic confrontation with a Saudi and Emirati-led bloc of countries that severed ties with and imposed sanctions on Qatar on 5 June 2017.
 Turkish President Erdoğan criticized the list of demands released by the countries on 22 June, stating that they undermine Qatar's sovereignty.
 Because the boycotting nations highlight Qatar's support for the Muslim Brotherhood as one of the primary reasons for their sanctions, siding with Qatar was the most logical choice for Turkey's leadership, which also supports the Muslim Brotherhood.

 On August 26, Turkey said that it had intercepted five hackers suspected of engineering the diplomatic crisis by inserting false and provocative statements on Qatar News Agency's website in late-May.

 The Saudi-led blockade has led to closer cooperation and improved ties between Turkey and Iran, the other major power supporting Qatar's position.

+The 2017–2021 Saudi-led blockade demonstrates how a small state can exercise influence through derivative power - the ability to enhance its own power by leveraging a close relationship with a stronger partner.
+Rather than being a passive recipient of Turkish support, Qatar developed the strategic partnership with Türkiye by deploying Turkish military troops, and promoting economic, and diplomatic relation.
+Turkey also helped Qatar by providing essential goods.